 Associate Professor - Field Service, CECH Instructional Design & Technology

 615L Teachers College

 As a faculty member, Sarah coordinates the Digital Learning Design certificate program for undergraduate students and connects UC learners with community partners.
-She also teaches courses related to educational technology and online learning, and supports faculty course development.
+She also teaches courses related to educational technology and media literacy, specifically focused on applying Universal Design for Learning using technology.
 Sarah is an ISTE certified educator, a certified Quality Matters facilitator and master reviewer, a graduate of the Educause Educational Technology Leadership Institute, and has supported grant-funded development of blended learning solutions for K-12 districts.
 During the recent pandemic, Sarah and her students have supported blended and online learning development for local districts.

 Outside of UC, Sarah provides consulting services, coaching and professional devlopmet for K-12, non-profit, corporate and higher education organizations.
 Before joining the University of Cincinnati, Sarah was a faculty member in the Department of Communication at Northern Kentucky University, an Instructional Designer in Northern Kentucky University's Center for Innovation and Technology in Education, and a professional diversity educator.

 Sarah received her BA in education from Indiana University and her MS in Communication from the University of Cincinnati.
 She is currently a candidate for the EdD in Urban Educational Leadership.